ZhouSusan/addressbook/README.md

 # Address Book
 <hr>
-<p>A simple address book, where a user can add, display contacts, show the number of the address book,  and delete to the address book.</p>
+<p>An address book, where a user can add, display contacts, search, show the number of contacts within their address book, and delete to the address book.</p>